CHTC/chtc-website-source/_uw-research-computing/data-recovery-fall2024.md

 ## Stay Informed

-In order to find out when the new file system is available and when recovered data is available, we recommend following the relevant incident(s) on the CHTC status page: [https://status.chtc.wisc.edu/](https://status.chtc.wisc.edu/)
+In order to find out when the new file system is available and when recovered data is available, we recommend following the relevant incident(s) on the CHTC status page.
+You can subscribe to the status page for the latest updates: [https://status.chtc.wisc.edu/](https://status.chtc.wisc.edu/)

 This web guide will also be updated as changes occur.

 ## Contact Us

-We appreciate the challenge of restarting your work after an event like this.
+We understand the challenge of restarting your work after an event like this.
 If you have any questions or specific concerns after reading through this guide, please contact us at chtc@cs.wisc.edu.
 We will do our best to help all CHTC users get up and running again as soon as possible.